You Earned a Ticket!

 An accreditation report, like an inspection, mainly evaluates "inputs" rather than outcomes.
 Accreditation is optional.

-Accountability vs. Capacity
+Accountability vs. capacity

 In California, the transition toward a capacity-building approach began in earnest in about 2014, when the state eliminated the Academic Performance Index (API) system for grading school performance.
 In tandem with the adoption of the Local Control Funding Formula (LCFF), school districts were required to create plans for improvement and explain them publicly through a document known as the Local Control Accountability Plan (LCAP).
-In 2017 the state rolled out the California School Dashboard to support these local discussions of local results.
-County offices of education were given the new responsibility of supporting those discussions and identifying what to do when districts need extra help.
+In 2017 the state rolled out the California School Dashboard to support local discussions of local results.
+County Offices of Education were given the new responsibility of supporting those discussions and identifying what to do when districts need extra help.
 A new state agency, the California Collaborative for Educational Excellence (CCEE), was created to support counties and districts in this work.

 School districts have a lot of discretion about how to respond to problems, including low test scores.

-The system requires someone to speak up and ask for action when plans are unequal to the needs.
+The system requires someone to speak up and ask for action when plans for school plans are unequal to the needs of students.
 As a reader of Ed100, we hope that you will be one of the people who chooses to read these reports, ask questions and blow whistles when necessary.
-The next lesson delves more specifically into how the system is designed to provide support in a crisis.

 Quiz